Editor’s Note: Original blog was published on: Oct 10, 2016

-It easily becomes tempting to use the Innovation and planning sprint as a buffer, I have seen companies do this over and over again.
-The thought of using the I&P sprint as a buffer resonates strongly with most participants in our SAFe trainings as well.
+It quickly becomes tempting to use the Innovation and planning sprint as a buffer; I have seen companies do this over and over again.
+The thought of using the I&P sprint as a buffer resonates strongly with most participants in our SAFe® training as well.

-Sure enough once in a while situation might demand for it to happen and if the need arises by all means inspect, adapt, and respond to the need of the hour.
-The danger arises when you consistently make this a habit.
+Once in awhile situation might demand and if the need arises, by all means, inspect, adapt, and respond to the lack of the hour.
+The danger occurs when you consistently make this a habit.

-Teams begin to take this fact for granted and the pace of work in recurring sprints gets affected
+Teams begin to take this fact for granted, and the pace of work in previous sprints gets affected

 It might impact the sense of urgency that is essential for iterative releases